2006 Toyota Indy 300: Background

 Homestead–Miami Speedway (pictured in 2009), where the race was held.

-The Toyota Indy 300 was confirmed to be on IndyCar's 2006 schedule in September 2005.
-It was the 1st of 14 scheduled races for 2006, the eleventh annual edition of the event (dating back to 1996), and the fifth consecutive year that the race hosted the season opener.
+The Toyota Indy 300 was confirmed to be on the Indy Racing League (IRL)'s 2006 schedule in September 2005.
+It was the first of 14 scheduled races for 2006, the eleventh annual edition of the event (dating back to 1996), and the fifth consecutive year that the race hosted the season opener.
 It took place on March 26, 2006, at the Homestead–Miami Speedway, a 1.5 mi intermediate oval-shaped asphalt race circuit, in Homestead, Florida, United States, and was contested over 200 laps and 300 mi.
 Dan Wheldon was the defending race winner.

 Several drivers changed teams ahead of the 2006 season, which marked the ten-year anniversary of the Indy Racing League.
 Arguably the biggest storyline from the offseason was reigning IndyCar champion Wheldon's move to Target Chip Ganassi Racing's #10 entry.
 Ganassi also announced his switch from the Toyota engine and Panoz chassis to Honda and Dallara.
 With the #26 Andretti Green Racing entry left vacant, rookie driver Marco Andretti, son of AGR team owner Michael Andretti, was tasked to drive the car full-time in 2006.
 In January, Paul Dana, who suffered a season-ending injury during a practice crash for the 2005 Indianapolis 500, announced his return to IndyCar with Rahal Letterman Racing, becoming the second Rookie of the Year contender.
 Finally, famed NBA player Carmelo Anthony announced his partnership with Hemelgarn Racing to field the #91 entry for P. J. Chesson.
 Another big storyline was the return of 1998 Indianapolis 500 winner Eddie Cheever, who announced in February that he was planning to run the first four races of the season, including that year's Indianapolis 500.
 Chevrolet and Toyota both withdrew from IndyCar during the off-season, leaving Honda as the sole engine provider.